MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-system-offline.md

 For more information on offline profiles, see the article on [setting up mobile offline synchronization](/dynamics365/mobile-app/preview-setup-mobile-offline).

-## Step 4: add the offline profile to the app
+## Step 4: Add the offline profile to the app

-Go to your Dynamics 365 apps by going to ```yourenvironment.crm.dynamics.com/apps```, then go to the app designer for Field Service mobile.
+Go to your Dynamics 365 apps by going to `yourenvironment.crm.dynamics.com/apps`, then go to the app designer for Field Service mobile.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the app designer.](./media/mobile-2020-open-app-designer.png)

-Go to **Properties** and add the offline profile you published if it is not already there.
-Remember to Save and Publish your changes if you add an offline profile.
+Go to **Properties** and add the offline profile you published if it's not already there.
+Remember to save and publish your changes if you add an offline profile.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the app designer, on the Field Service mobile properties tab.](./media/mobile-2020-add-offline-profiles.png)